 - Borderless: The window is set to have no borders by setting the

-property to _NET_WM_WINDOW_TYPE_DOCK
+_NET_WM_WINDOW_TYPE property to _NET_WM_WINDOW_TYPE_DOCK.

 - Transparency: The window's opacity is adjusted to 50% by setting the

-_NET_WM_WINDOW_OPACITY
+_NET_WM_WINDOW_OPACITY property.

 // Set window properties to make it borderless